Listen to the intro:

 Especially not the one your bank offers you.

-It’s no wonder you might be tempted just to say ‘feck it’ and go with your bank when they offer you a Mortgage Protection policy.
+No wonder you might be tempted to say ‘feck it and go with your bank when they offer you a Mortgage Protection policy.

-If you do, however, you’re going to lose out on MUCHO MOOLAH – and, sure look, you’ve made it this far, don’t fall for the bank’s cheap tricks.
+If you do, however, you’ll lose out on MUCHO MOOLAH – and, sure, look, you’ve made it this far; don’t fall for the bank’s cheap tricks.

-See, banks are usually tied to one insurer – which means you’re only getting policy choices from one place.
-You wouldn’t shop in a supermarket that only offered one brand (Cadbury’s Mushroom Soup anyone) so don’t do it for your mortgage protection.
+See, banks are usually tied to one insurer, meaning you’re only getting policy choices from one place.
+You wouldn’t shop in a supermarket offering only one brand (Cadbury’s Mushroom Soup, anyone), so don’t do it for your mortgage protection.

 So, to avoid a bad case of buyer’s remorse, today I’m going to help you choose the best Mortgage Protection policy FOR YOU!

-As always, the caveat applies that no two people are the same, so no two policies should be the same either.
+As always, the caveat applies that no two people are the same, so no two policies should be the same.
 Instead, use this blog post to find out what’s important to you and go from there.

-Well, this is going to be really, really obvious but: any and all policies will pay off your mortgage (to the bank) when you die.
+Well, this is going to be obvious, but: any policies will pay off your mortgage (to the bank) when you die.

-Which means: with all of them, once you’re insured, your mortgage will be paid off if you die.
+This means: with all of them; once you’re insured, your mortgage will be paid off if you die.
 Presuming you haven’t done something silly like tell a whopping lie on your application that’ll get your claim invalidated.

 I’m looking at you social smokers who pretend they don’t smoke.

-A lot of them are a bit meh: for example, the maximum term you can get.
+Many of them are a bit meh: for example, the maximum term you can get.
 Irish Life offers a 50-year term, while the other four (Aviva, New Ireland, Royal London, and Zurich) provide a standard 40-year term.
-This is relevant if you’re particularly young taking out the policy, but for most of you, it isn’t a big concern.
+This is relevant if you’re particularly young taking out the policy, but it isn’t a big concern for most of you.

 Likewise, a minimum term length exists – ranging from two years (Aviva and Irish Life) up to five years for the others.

-Another is called Maximum Age at Entry Conversion, which sounds a bit like a course you might do to get more in touch with the energies of the world, or some other bullshit.
+Another is called Maximum Age at Entry Conversion, which sounds a bit like a course you might do to get more in touch with the world’s energies or some other bullshit.

-All of this will likely seem quite confusing – and you’re probably thinking that none of it seems that important.
+All of this will likely seem unclear – and you probably think that none of it seems that important.

 And honestly, for most people, you’d be right.
-However, there are about seven bits and pieces that are really, really worth considering.
+However, there are about seven bits and pieces that are worth considering.

-Remember, if you go with your bank here, you’re only seeing one side of the insurer pentagon.
-Not to be confused with a pentagram, which is the symbol of all the young wans in black running around in fields with crystals and casting spells.
+Remember, if you go with your bank here, you only see one side of the insurer’s pentagon.
+Not to be confused with a pentagram, which symbolises all the young wans in black running around in fields with crystals and casting spells.

 We all have that one cousin.